eebbann/react-dashboard/README.md

 # Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). built with d3 library : rechart used pure css adding redux and built with love
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# built with
+d3 library : rechart.

+-used pure css
+-redux
+and love

 ## Available Scripts